-Leeds United passed a century of cautions in the top-flight across 2021-22, breaking a record.
+Leeds United are the only team to break a century of cautions in England’s top-flight, doing so in the 2021-22 campaign.
 We look at the records around the most cards in a Premier League season.

-When Liam Cooper was given a yellow card in the 84th minute of Leeds’ Premier League meeting with Brighton on Sunday 16 May, not many people in Elland Road would have realised they’d witnessed history.
-The majority wouldn’t have cared at the time, either – Leeds United were 1-0 down in a vital match to avoid relegation.
+When Liam Cooper was given a yellow card in the 84th minute of Leeds United’s Premier League meeting with Brighton on Sunday 16 May 2022, not many people in Elland Road would have realised they’d witnessed history.
+The majority wouldn’t have cared at the time, either – Leeds were 1-0 down in a vital match to avoid relegation.

 Cooper’s caution was the 100th yellow card that Leeds received in the 2021-22 Premier League season and meant that the Yorkshire club became the first team in English top-flight history to be given a century of yellow cards in a single season.